 Fermentation-The process where the yeast convert the sugar from the wort into alcohol and carbon dioxide, this process can take up to seven days.

 Filtration-Beer is naturally cloudy after the brewing process.
-To acheive clarity, the beer must be filtrated to remove remaining yeast and other sediments left behind.
-One means of filtration that I found interesting is called Diatomaceous Earth, it's actually ancient (or fossilized) algae!
+To achieve clarity, the beer must be filtrated to remove remaining yeast and other sediments left behind.
+One means of filtration that I found interesting is called Diatomaceous Earth, it's actually ancient (or fossilized) algae.
 This method of filtration works very well at removing the leftover solids to provide a bright, clear beer...who knew!

 Firkin-A small wooden cask, usually equal to a 1/4 of a barrel; it is also a British unit of measurement

 Flocculate-Hands down the funnest word I've learned since diving in to the world of craft beer.
 Flocculate simply means to gather, it refers to the positioning of the yeast during the brewing process;

 Ale yeast are considered top-fermenting yeast, meaning they gather or loosely coagulate at the top of the fermentation tank and Lager yeast are considered bottom-fermenting yeast, they gather at the bottom of the fermentation tank.

 Germination-You may remember this word from Earth Science back in the day.
 Germination is the second stage of malting when it comes to brewing beer.
 At this stage the barley is allowed to "sprout" for four to seven days.